Ramandeep-15/tester/README.md

 # tester
-to test and experiment
+To test and experiment
 <br>
-learn by practicing
+Learn by practicing :)